ivan-kleshnin/unredux/8.async-actions/README.md

 ### Basic reducers

-You can discover that most state updates can almost trivially be expressed with the following reducers:
+You can discover that most state updates can be trivially expressed with the following reducers:

 ```js
 let obscureReducers = {